vimaec/Math3D/src/README.md

 Vim.Math3D uses NUnit for the tests, which many were ported from the CoreFX Numerics implementation of System.Numerics.
 At last measure we have approximately 50% code coverage, with most of the uncovered functions having trivial implementations that are auto-generated using the T4 templating engine.

-## Targetted Frameworks and Language

-The main project targets .NET Framework 4.7.1, but a .NET Standard 2.0 project also references the same code, but which consumes the generated output of the T4 files.
-The .NET Standard project is the one we post to NuGet, but active development is done on the .NET 4.7.1 branch.
-We are currently using C# 7.2.

 # Appendix